❋

 Workshop formats

-Multi-Session Series (4-6 weeks) Develop deeper skills, build community, complete more ambitious projects
+Multi-Session Series (4-6 weeks) Develop deeper skills, build community, complete more ambitious projects.
+Great for people who would benefit from weekly engagement & creative time.

-Holiday Programmes School holiday clubs exploring different craft technique
+Holiday Programmes School holiday clubs exploring different craft technique.
+Can follow the format of any of the above.

 Who I work with